-- (3) Interest on the 2022 Term Loan was payable periodically based on the interest period selected for borrowing.
-The 2022 Term Loan bore interest at LIBOR plus a spread of 2.50% subject to a minimum LIBOR rate of 0.75%.
-On September 28, 2018, we refinanced and replaced this term loan with the 2025 Term Loan.
-See Note 16 to our Consolidated Financial Statements included in Item 8 of Part II of this report for more information. - (4) Interest on the 2025 Term Loan is payable periodically based on the interest period selected for borrowing.
+- (1) Interest on the 2025 Term Loan is payable periodically based on the interest period selected for borrowing.
 The 2025 Term Loan bears interest at LIBOR plus a spread of 2.00% subject to a minimum LIBOR rate of 0.00%.
-As of the end of fiscal 2018, the interest rate on the 2025 Term Loan was 4.28%.

-- (5) We entered into floating-to-fixed interest rate swap in a total amount of \$350 million on October 1, 2018 that fixed the LIBOR rate of approximately 50% of the principal amount of the 2025 Term Loan at 2.957% through September 2023. - (6) During fiscal 2018, we utilized the ABL Credit Facility to collateralize certain standby letters of credit and paid \$1.5 million in commitment fees, interest expense and other administrative charges relating to our ABL Credit Facility.
+As of the end of fiscal 2019, the interest rate on the 2025 Term Loan was 3.85%. - (2) We entered into a floating-to-fixed interest rate swap that fixed the LIBOR rate of approximately \$350.0 million of the principal amount of the 2025 Term Loan at 2.957% through September 2023. - (3) During fiscal 2019, we utilized the ABL Credit Facility and its predecessor to collateralize certain standby letters of credit and paid \$1.6 million in commitment fees, interest expense and other administrative charges relating to these facilities.

-For additional information about our convertible notes, term loans (including the refinancing of our 2022 Term Loan into the 2025 Term Loan), ABL Credit Facility and interest rate swaps see Notes 14, 16 and 17 to our Consolidated Financial Statements included in Item 8 of Part II of this annual report and Item 7A of Part II of this annual report.
+For additional information about our term loans, ABL Credit Facility and interest rate swaps, see Notes 15, 17 and 18 to our Consolidated Financial Statements included in Item 8 of Part II of this annual report and Item 7A of Part II of this annual report.